SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

 1. Follow [these steps](#switch-tracking-domain-to-secure-and-validate) to update and verify your tracking domain.

 ---
-### Using AWS Certificate Manager (ACM) to issue a certificate for your domain(s)
+### Using AWS Certificate Manager (ACM) to issue a certificate for your domain

-Once your CNAME is set up with your DNS provider, instead of providing an existing certificate, you can have AWS issue a certificate for your custom tracking domain(s).
+Once your CNAME is set up with your DNS provider, instead of providing an existing certificate, you can have AWS issue a certificate for your custom tracking domain.

 1. Navigate to the AWS Certificate Manager (ACM).
 Choose Request a Certificate, then select Request a public certificate.

-    Add your domain name(s), select Next.
+    Add your domain name, select Next.

     ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudfront_request_cert.png)